iverleigh/payment-initiation/README.md

 # payment-initiation
-Natural Language Processing model that extracts required text from an email and submits a request to a banking API for a payment transfer.
+Natural Language Processing model implemented through a Google Chrome browser extension that extracts required data from unstructured text and submits a request to a banking API for a payment transfer.

 - Run payment-nlp-flask
     1. create conda environment from the environment.yml file